Configure a Cache in the Downstream Consumer

 - Shared caches for Upstream Models should be provisioned and managed by the upstream Istari installation administrator, with appropriate permissions granted to the downstream Istari instance and downstream end users for read access to the shared cache.

-- The shared cache for an upstream organization may be configured to isolate storage containers on a 'per downstream' basis (e.g. one object store cache per downstream), or, a single shared cache may be configured to partition a single shared cache for use by multiple downstream organizations.
+- The shared cache may be configured to isolate storage containers on a 'per downstream' basis (e.g. one object store cache per downstream), or, a single shared cache may be configured to partition a single shared cache for use by multiple downstream organizations.

-- The configuration of the shared cache for upstream models is the responsibility of the upstream organization (the owner of the models to be shared).
+- The configuration of the shared cache is the responsibility of the upstream organization (the owner of the models to be shared), but, that shared cache is configured by the downstream organization and associated with a tenant in the Istari installation of the downstream consumer organization.

 Shared Cache Configuration Options and Considerations